 Pay Per Results PR

 Easy peasy.
 For Comment Pieces – we’ll present you as available to offer expert comment on your particular field.
 This also includes you doing interviews.
-We’ll then present this opportunities to you to say ‘yay’ or ‘nay’ to.
-Initially we’ll write up a ‘General Press Release’ to present you to our press contacts (and as a reference sheet for the team here / when pitching you as an expert).
-We’ll also work with you to proactively offer comments on topical things to the press (we’ll approach you first to approve and to get the comment).
+We’ll then present these opportunities to you to say ‘yay’ or ‘nay’ to.

-Our Press Releases service is different in that we will send out regular press releases for you (perhaps news stories, tips, events you’re hosting etc – as ever, we’ll work together on the content and you will sign off the final press releases) and we’ll charge you if/when they get published.
+Press Releases are a different in that we will send out press releases for you (typically news stories or case studies) and we’ll charge you if/when they get published.
 It’s typical that journalists will ask for further comment, an interview with you or a comment for another article – we’ll ask you if you’re keen to do it and if you are, we’ll class that as a ‘Comment Piece’ (see above).

 It depends on what your goals are, we like to think that PR has three benefits: